garrandall/popular-music-data/tracks/tambourine-eve.md

 You ain't got to ask, keep givin' more
 Don't need my permission, y'all heard, what you waitin' for?

-Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin'
+Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin'

-Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin'
+Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin'

-Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin' Shake
+Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin' Shake